ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 SIMD programming, or vector programming, is the same as normal programming, but instead of dealing with values one by one, you deal with them in groups, using much larger CPU registers.
 The size of those registers can vary, and it limits how many numbers (or data) you can pack for a single instruction to process.

 Over the years, many SIMD instruction sets have been released as CPUs evolved.
-Each of them is different, which is one of the biggest problems on SIMD programming, as you can easily write code that works on one CPU, but doesnt in other because the instruction set supported is different.
+Each of them is different, which is one of the biggest problems on SIMD programming, as you can easily write code that works on one CPU, but doesn't in other because the instruction set supported is different.
 On x86, used in the big consoles (except switch) and PCs, we have SSE, AVX, and AVX512.
 On ARM (phones, nintendo switch) we have NEON and SVE, and on RiscV cpus we see RVV.
 Each of those have their own gotchas and properties, so generally an algorithm will have to be written for the sets that are supported on whatever cpus you are targetting.

 ## X86 (PC) SIMD sets
 - SSE4 : According to Steam Hardware survey, supported on 99.78% of PCs.
 Good as a baseline.
 This set is 128 bits per register, which means its 4-wide on floating point operations.